 This is probably my absolute favorite in Berlin; it’s really near the center, alive and full of second and first-hand stores, bars and places to eat, yet it’s calm and familiar in a cozy way.
 It used to be in the East of Berlin, and it has kept a bit of that old style vibe.
 To know more about the neighborhood’s history related to the Berlin wall, you MUST start at the Nordbanhof train station and walk along Bernauer Straße, passing by the outdoor free exposition about the Cold War in Germany and the Iron Curtain (don’t miss the documentation center about this as well, on the same street).

 Relax at Mauerpark and enter the cool Oderberger Straße.
-Turn left or right on Kastanierallee for restaurants (I can recommend Burger World, Van Ahn for Vietnamese food, Habba Habba for falafels, Pizza Pane for Italian food), bars (such as Entweder Oder), and just a chill vibe.
+Turn left or right on Kastanierallee for restaurants (I can recommend Burger World, Van Ahn for Vietnamese food, Habba Habba for falafels, Pizza Pane for Italian food), a great Indian place as well, endless bars (such as Entweder Oder), and just a chill vibe.
 In general, I simply like to walk around there and casually stop for a coffee (or an amazing waffle and ice cream at Kauf Dich Glücklich), or in one of the many stylish local clothing and accessories stores.

 Prater Garten is a great place to have a drink, with an amazing atmosphere and German beer if you’re into that; they also serve food, but there are too few vegetarian options.
-Momos is my favorite restaurant around the area; for about 10 euros, you can have a vegetarian dumpling feast!
-(However, the last time I tried to go there it was closed for renovations, so make sure to call or google first).
-Another amazing vegan place around there is Chaostheorie, where you can find the best vegan Döner, a great Apfel Schorle and all kinds of vegan smoothies and milkshakes (and on the same street there are other cute restaurants that seem to have great vegan options)!
+Another amazing vegan place around there is Chaostheorie, where you can find the best vegan Döner, a great Apfel Schorle and all kinds of vegan smoothies and milkshakes; on the same street, there are other cute restaurants that seem to have great vegan options!
+Zia Mama is THE spot for a vegan pizza.

 Neukölln & Bergmannkiez: